 After switching gears and moving to amazing Lawrence, Kansas, in 2007, Dr. O’Driscoll worked as a veterinarian at Veterinary Specialty and Emergency Center in Overland Park, the Lawrence Humane Society, and a local small animal practice.
 In 2011, her dream of providing care exclusively for cats and their people came true with the opening of the Cat Clinic of Lawrence at 1701 Massachusetts St.

 Tina is originally from southern Illinois and earned a B.S. in Zoology from Southern Illinois University.
 She graduated from Maple Woods Community College in 2002 with an Associate in Applied Science in Veterinary Technology and has worked in Lawrence as an RVT ever since.
-Her animal family members include four cats and two horses.
+Her animal family members include five cats and two horses.
 In her spare time she enjoys playing with her cats, riding horses, and hanging out with her husband and son.

 Andrea has been a veterinary technician since 1998, when she graduated from the Maple Woods Community College veterinary technology program.
 She has lived in Lawrence since 1990.
 She shares her home with two cats, two rabbits, two birds, two bearded dragon lizards, and three guinea pigs.
 In her free time she is a wildlife rehabilitator and enjoys reading and watching movies.